 If your turn signal lights do not operate, your mechanic will visually inspect the fuse(s) and operate the switch a bit to see if he can determine where the problem is.
 Your mechanic should inspect all lights during every major service event.

 What common symptoms indicate you may need to replace the Turn Signal Switch?

 - Left or right indicator light is not working.

 - Unable to change from high to low beam and back.

 How important is this service?

-When you deploy the turn indicator lever on your steering column, the indicator switch is responsible for turning on your indicators.
-Indicators are a very important safety feature that alerts drivers all around you that your vehicle will soon be making a turn.
-When your Indicator switch dies, you have no way of turning on your indicators.
+When you deploy the turn signal lever on your steering column, the turn signal switch is responsible for turning on your turn signals.
+Turn signals are a very important safety feature that alerts drivers all around you that your vehicle will soon be making a turn.
+When your turn signal switch dies, you have no way of turning on your turn signals.
 This not only makes your car less safe, but it is also illegal, and you can be given a very pricy fix-it ticket.